Controller-General of Finances: Organisation

-Unlike other government departments of the French monarchy, the Contrôle Général des Finances was organised in a highly systematic manner.
+Unlike other government departments of the French monarchy, the contrôle général des Finances was organised in a highly systematic manner.
 It was divided into several services under the immediate authority of the Controller-General.
-However, he named for each service a senior managing assistant who was initially called Intendant des Finances, a title which was later replaced by Intendant général des Finances or Directeur général des Finances in order to avoid any confusion with the Intendants des Finances established in the different regions of France.
+However, he named for each service a senior managing assistant who was initially called intendant des Finances, a title which was later replaced by intendant général des Finances or directeur général des Finances in order to avoid any confusion with the Intendants des Finances established in the different regions of France.
 There were between three and twelve of these senior aids in financial and fiscal matters during the Ancien Régime (six at the end of the 18th century shortly before the Revolution).

 In the same way, the Controller-General was assisted by four and, later five, Intendants (généraux) du Commerce.
 The Contrôle Général had a rather large personnel staff compared to other government departments.
 The central services were either in Paris (notably at the Palais Mazarin, Rue Neuve-des-Petits-Champs), close to the bankers and financiers that the ministry dealt with, or at the Royal Palace in Versailles.

-However, the important collaborators of the Controller-General were the Intendants established in the different regions of France.
-Initially the King had been represented in the provinces by the Governors (Gouverneurs) and since 1620 by the Intendants who at first were only in charge of the collection of direct taxes and of regional public finances.
-Traditionally, the Governors were chosen by the King from the ranks of the highest aristocracy.
-Nevertheless, as they had occasionally challenged the royal authority in their respective regions, the Kings responded by retaining them as often as possible at the Royal Palace, so that the function of Governor finally became only a ceremonial title.
+However, the important collaborators of the Controller-General were the intendants established in the different regions of France.
+Initially the king had been represented in the provinces by the governors and since 1620 by the intendants who at first were only in charge of the collection of direct taxes and of regional public finances.
+Traditionally, the governors were chosen by the king from the ranks of the highest aristocracy.
+Nevertheless, as they had occasionally challenged the royal authority in their respective regions, the kings responded by retaining them as often as possible at the Royal Palace, so that the function of governor finally became only a ceremonial title.

-As a consequence, the real power in the regions shifted towards the Intendant, who since 1666 had the official title of "Intendent of Police, Justice and Finances and Commissioner sent in the Généralités of the Realm for the Execution of the King's Orders" (Intendant de police, justice et finances, Commissaire départi dans les généralités du royaume pour l'exécution des ordres du Roi), or in short Intendant (de généralité).
+As a consequence, the real power in the regions shifted towards the intendant, who since 1666 had the official title of "Intendent of Police, Justice and Finances and Commissioner sent in the Généralités of the Realm for the Execution of the King's Orders" (Intendant de police, justice et finances, Commissaire départi dans les généralités du royaume pour l'exécution des ordres du Roi), or in short intendant (de généralité).

 There were 33 of them, each one at the head of a Généralité, which at first was simply a tax collection district of France, but became more and more a general administration province of the royal government.
 Subsequently the Intendants saw their powers and competences increased at such a level, that they were nicknamed "the right hand of the King in the province".